Param1304/AI_Powered_Emotion_Detector/README.md

 - **Multi-modal Emotion Detection**
   - **Text-based Analysis**: Leverages a finetuned BERT model with cosine similarity to classify user text input into 4 categories viz.
 Normal, Anxiety, Depression, or Suicidal.
   - **Facial Emotion Recognition**: Utilizes OpenCV for real-time detection of facial expressions, employing haarcascades for emotion detection from face, smile, and eye characteristics.
-  - **Voice Emotion Detection**: Records 5 seconds of audio via the browser, extracts features (MFCC, chroma, spectral contrast) with Librosa, and classifies emotion.
+  - **Voice Emotion Detection**: Records 5 seconds of audio via the browser, extracts features (MFCC, pitch, rms energy, spreaking rate) with Librosa, and classifies emotion.
+It has been tested on both live audio input as well as labelled audio files from CREMA-D audio dataset
 - **Task Optimization Engine**
   - Provides personalized task recommendations based on the detected emotional state.
 - **End-to-End Web Application**